tristwk/DA_bootcamp_capstone_project/Framework.md

 - Subject: An analysis on Airbnb rent price in Berlin - data accquired in June 2022

-- Objective: A recommendation for airbnb host on rent price based on features of the property
+- Objective: A recommendation for airbnb hosts on rent price based on features of the property

 - Data source: [inside airbnb](http://insideairbnb.com)
     1. two datasets: